-The Boulevard Project consists of four contiguous properties (Boulevard, YCS, Solitude and Tiger) totaling 888 quartz mining claims covering approximately 18,500 hectares.
-The Project is located in the Whitehorse Mining District, 135 km south of Dawson City, Yukon, 35 km south of Kinross Gold Corporation's Golden Saddle deposit and contiguous to the Coffee Project owned by Goldcorp Inc.
+During the second quarter of 2017, the Company expanded the Boulevard Project and it now consists of four contiguous properties (Boulevard, YCS, Solitude and Tiger) totaling 958 quartz mining claims covering approximately 19,960 hectares.
+The Project is located in the Whitehorse Mining District, 135 km south of Dawson City, Yukon, 35 km south of White Gold Corp's Golden Saddle deposit and contiguous to the Coffee Project owned by Goldcorp Inc.

-Previous exploration work by the Company on the Boulevard Project has identified five significant gold-in-soil anomalies: the Sunset Zone; the Sunrise Zone, the Denali Zone, the Hollywood anomaly and the Kahiltna anomaly.
+Exploration work by the Company on the Boulevard Project has identified three significant gold-in-soil anomalies (Zones): the Sunset/Sunrise Zone (including the Hollywood trend); the Denali Zone (including the Kahiltna trend), and the Runway Zone.

-The Sunset and Sunrise Zones together comprise a continuous northwest trending multi-element soil anomaly that extends over 2,400 metres in length.
-The eastern margin the Sunrise Zone also defines a northeasterly trend that extends for 1,400 m.
+The Sunset and Sunrise trends together comprise a continuous northwest trending multi-element soil anomaly that extends over 2,400 m in length.
+The eastern margin of the Sunrise Zone also defines a northeasterly trend that extends for 1,400 m.
 The western portion of the anomaly was tested in 2008 and 2010 with 4,960 m of core drilling and in 2015 and 2016 with 4,241 m of reverse circulation ("RC") drilling.
 In 2015 the Company completed a twenty-one RC drill hole program to evaluate untested geochemical soil anomalies. the Company intersected 7.23 g/t gold across 12.2 m in hole BV15-31 and in BV15-40, intersected 15.00 g/t gold across 3.05 m, including 27.90 g/t gold across 1.53 m in weakly oxidized and sericite-altered quartzite.

-In 2016, further drilling along the Sunset-Sunrise trend returned 7.73 g/t gold across 6.1 m in BV16-54, positioned within a broad zone that returned 1.58 g/t gold over 39.6 m.
-BV16-53 intersected 8.27 g/t Au over 3.1 metres starting at 18.3 metres down hole.
+In 2016, further RC drilling within the Sunset/Sunrise Zone returned 7.73 g/t gold across 6.1 m in BV16-54, positioned within a broad zone that returned 1.58 g/t gold over 39.6 m.
+BV16-53 intersected 8.27 g/t gold over 3.1 m starting at 18.3 m down hole.
 Based on the available core and RC drill data, the two primary controls on mineralization are the presence of massive quartz veins, comprising up to 80% of the rock and a resistive quartzite host rock.
-Pyrite +/-arsenopyrite and stibnite are irregularly developed within mineralized zones and oxidation levels are variable but proved more extensive in the 2016 mineralized intercepts.
+Pyrite +/- arsenopyrite and stibnite are irregularly developed within mineralized zones and oxidation levels are variable but proved more extensive in the 2016 mineralized intercepts.
 All drill holes completed in 2015 and 2016 were oriented to the east to effectively cross-cut the southwest striking, steeply northwest dipping quartz veins.

-Additionally in the 2016 field season, a total of 1,545 m of RC drilling was completed in 15 holes at the Denali Zone, situated 14.5 km to the west of the Coffee deposit, along an interpreted continuation of the Coffee Creek fault system.
+Additionally, in the 2016 field season, a total of 1,545 m of RC drilling was completed in 15 holes at the Denali Zone, situated 14.5 km to the west of the Coffee deposit, along an interpreted continuation of the Coffee Creek fault system.
 The primary focus for this drilling program was to test along strike and down dip of drill hole YCS15-03 which returned 4.25 g/t gold over 6.1 m.
-Results from the 2016 drilling indicate that the mineralized zone appears to dip moderately to the north-northeast, as indicated in YCS16-08 which returned 4.28 g/t Au across 4.6 m.
+Results from the 2016 drilling indicate that the mineralized zone appears to dip moderately to the north-northeast, as indicated in YCS16-08 which returned 4.28 g/t gold across 4.6 m.
 Mineralization at Denali is variably hosted in quartzite and quartz biotite schist and is typically associated with an increase in fine grained pyrite and arsenopyrite.
-Soil sampling elsewhere on the Boulevard property has outlined gold-arsenic-antimony soil anomalies that range up to 1000 m in length and are open for expansion.
+Soil sampling elsewhere on the Boulevard property has outlined gold-arsenic-antimony soil anomalies that range up to 1,000 m in length and are open for expansion.

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2016
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2017